 Today’s 5 star secret recipe comes from Broken Spanish, a sophisticated Mexican restaurant in Los Angeles, California.
 This restaurant proudly features excellent Mexican cuisine by Chef Ray Garcia and attentive staff in a relaxed atmosphere.
 One of chef Garcia’s wonderful dishes is the esquites, a chile-spiked sweet corn casserole topped with a pattern of pickled blueberries and vadouvan-spiced almonds.

 Poblano chiles can be substituted for the manzano chiles if they are not available.
-Raw almonds or other nuts can be substituted for the sprouted almonds if they are not available.
-Vadouvan is available at well-stocked spice stores, as well as online; madras curry powder can be substituted.
+Raw almonds or other nuts can be substituted for the sprouted almonds if they are not available; madras curry powder can be substituted.

 New 5 Star Secret Recipe